AI-I224/TrashKIT/README.md

 ### Steps

 1. Plug in the Bela to your laptop and open the Bela IDE
-2. Drag the GizmoV1.zip folder into the Bela IDE to download the project onto your Bela
+2. Drag the GizmoV1.zip file in the Bela folder into the Bela IDE to download the project onto your Bela
 3. Wire the electronics for the embedded system

 **NOTE**: Make sure to update the I/O pin numbers for the DC motors and stepper motors for your own Bela (if necessary).